Want to discover the best base building games on Steam? Well, you’ve come to the right place!

 This requires you to go out and harvest various materials to keep things running smoothly and slowly expand your operation.

 Noble Fates is a 3D fantasy-themed kingdom sim with unique AI-driven characters that can be controlled directly by the player.

 In it, you set out to build, craft, farm, mine, hunt, and defend a growing colony of villagers as they live their lives and make new discoveries.

 The game gives you the option to oversee your empire from the sky or take control of individual characters from a third-person POV.

-Len’s Island is an open-world survival game that sees you carving out a new life for yourself on a beautiful island teeming with wonder.
+Next up is Len’s Island, an open world survival game that sees you carving out a new life for yourself on a beautiful island teeming with wonder.

 Explore the island’s mysteries by dungeon crawling through caves, hiking through forests, and constructing homes and farms.

 The game uses a streamlined, modular building system that will make even the most novice designers feel like seasoned builders.